jamesraymondbrown/coding-challenge/README.md

 ## To preview my PDP

 - Git clone this repository onto your local machine
-- navigate into the folder that you just cloned
+- Navigate into the folder that you just cloned
 - Change to my branch with `git checkout feature/pdp`
 - Run `npm install`
 - Run `npm run dev`